ultrahorizon/UH-VPN-Docs/source/servers/index.rst

 Configuration for UH VPN Servers is done via the `website`_ and each server created is assigned an API token, these tokens are used by the server software to dynamically pull all configuration options from the UH VPN API.
-This facilitatescentralised administration for VPN servers and greatly reduces the complexity involved in VPN deployment.
+This facilitates centralised administration for VPN servers and greatly reduces the complexity involved in VPN deployment.

 ..  toctree::
     :maxdepth: 1